Trainings

 Oakland, California [in-person training]

-This four-day training is intended for managers who have responsibility for TB program services in their health departments.
+This four-day training is intended for managers who are responsible for TB program services in their health departments.
 The training is based on the Essential Components of a TB Program document.

 Focus on LTBI